oskarihakamies/IDS-project/How-To-Install.md

 ## Note.
 The product isn't fully finished, not completely ready and everything that happens is at users own risk

+## Feedback

 This is the pipeline that will be installed and functional after following the steps:

+Thank you for stopping by and showing interest.
+We appreciate every feedback you have.
+You can send feedback to: [osiris-t-form@protonmail.com]

+Our main goal for this project is to make it as easy as possible for the newbies and veterans to start experimenting and learning on their own terms.

+That's why we mainly focus to keep it simple and straightforward without spending the already limited hours in installing and researching every aspect separately.

 Suricata -> Wazuh Agent -> Wazuh Manager -> Wazuh Alerts Shipper -> Wazuh Indexer